nhsx/SynthVAE/README.md

   --n_runs N_RUNS       set number of runs/seeds
   --diff_priv DIFF_PRIV
-                        run VAE with differential privacy --savefile SAVEFILE   save trained model's state_dict to file --savevisualisation   {True, False}
+                        run VAE with differential privacy --n_epochs            number of epochs to train for (early stopping is used by default) --savefile SAVEFILE   save trained model's state_dict to file --savevisualisation   {True, False}
                         save the loss & variable plots